pyTMD/timescale/README.md

 ## Contributing

 This project contains work and contributions from the [scientific community](./CONTRIBUTORS.rst).
-If you would like to contribute to the project, please have a look at the [open issues](https://github.com/pyTMD/timescale/issues) and [discussions board](https://github.com/pyTMD/timescale/discussions).
+If you would like to contribute to the project, please have a look at the [contribution guidelines](./doc/source/getting_started/Contributing.rst), [open issues](https://github.com/pyTMD/timescale/issues) and [discussions board](https://github.com/pyTMD/timescale/discussions).

 ## License